Mayan Beach Garden / Mayan Del Playa Jardin

 Photo of "boogie board beach" courtesy of Mark Handelman

 The Sian Ka'an is the third largest protected area in Mexico.
 Not only does it have Mexico's most spectacular beaches, but it is home to over 300 bird species and includes an extensive variety of ecosystems, such as islands, coastal lagoons, wetlands, coastal dunes, petenes and Mangroves.
 Two shallow bays, Ascension and Espiritu Santo contain the largest lobster breeding grounds in Mexico.
 Only a third of the reserve is totally explored, since it is rather inaccessible.
 Few people live on the reserve, but this is expected to change.
-Currently there are no places to stay at the Sian Ka'an, but Mayan Beach Garden is the closest hotel to the south end of the Sian Ka'an.
+Currently there are no hotels in the Southern end of the Sian Ka'an, but Mayan Beach Garden is the closest hotel to the entrance .

 Road through the Sian Ka'an